godotengine/godot-docs/classes/class_color.rst

 - :ref:`Color<class_color>` **Color** **(** :ref:`String<class_string>` from **)**

 Constructs a color from an HTML hexadecimal color string in ARGB or RGB format.
+See also :ref:`@GDScript.ColorN<class_@GDScript_ColorN>`.

 The following string formats are supported: